 - 1. Plaintiff files this action against Defendant for trademark infringement, trade dress infringement and unfair competition under the Lanham Trademark Act of 1946, 15 U.S.C. §1051 et seq. (the "Lanham Act"), patent infringement arising under the patent laws of the United States, and for related claims under the statutory and common law of the state of California.
 This Court has subject matter jurisdiction over the claims alleged in this action pursuant to 28 U.S.C. §§ 1331, 1338. - 2.
-This Court has personal jurisdiction over Defendant because Defendant does business within this judicial district and this action arises out of wrongful acts by Defendant within this judicial district. - 3.
-Plaintiff is located and has been injured in this judicial district by Defendant's alleged wrongful acts.
+This Court has personal jurisdiction over Defendant because Defendant resides, is domiciled, and/or does business within this judicial district. - 3.
+This action arises out of wrongful acts by Defendant within this judicial district and Plaintiff is located and has been injured in this judicial district by Defendant's alleged wrongful acts.
 Venue is proper in this district pursuant to 28 U.S.C. § 1391 because the claims asserted arise in this district.